kishorkumar89/MARKET-BASKET-ANALYSIS-in-R/README.md

 ###Terminologies

 #####1.
-Frequent Item set: Items which are bought most frequently e.g Bread occuers in 80%(4 divides 5) of purchases
+Frequent Item set: Items which are bought most frequently e.g Bread occuers in 80%(4 divides 5) of purchases.
 #####2.
-Support: The fraction of which our item set appeared in the total number of transaction. e.g the support for Bread & Butter is the number of times they together appeared in a data set to the total number of transaction(3/5 =.06 )
+Support: The fraction of which our item set appeared in the total number of transaction. e.g the support for Bread & Butter is the number of times they together appeared in a data set to the total number of transaction(3/5 =.06 ).
 #####3.
 Confidence :  is conditional probability that customer buy product A will also buy product B. It measures how often items B appear in transactions that contain A.
 Formuls: Formula - Confidence (A ==> B) = Support (A and B) / Support (A)
 ####4.
 Lift: If someone buys Product A,  what % of chance of buying product B would increase.
 Formula - Lift (A ==> B) = Confidence (A ==> B) / Support (B)

+# what we want  out of MBA
+In market basket analysis, we pick rules with a lift of more than one because the presence of one product increases the probability of the other product(s) on the same transaction.
+Rules with higher confidence are ones where the probability of an item appearing on the RHS is high given the presence of the items on the LHS.

+##Load your excel data to R :
+###read the excel data and cleansing
+library(readxl)<br />
+retail=read_excel("D:\\R\\MARKET_BASKET_ANALYSIS\\inputs\\Online_Retail.xlsx")<br />
+\#removes NAs or missing values from a data frame<br />
+retail <- retail[complete.cases(retail), ]<br />
+summary(retail)<br />
+retail<br />